'Without data you are just another person with an opinion.'

 - motivate and value volunteers and staff

-Many hospices already gather data about their traditional volunteering programmes such as number, age, gender, activity, number of volunteering hours etc..
+Many hospices already gather data about their traditional volunteering programmes such as number of volunteers, age, gender, activity, number of volunteering hours etc..

 Making a difference

 The other type of information to be collected is about the difference that the programme is making.
-It will be important to consider the aspect/s that you want to evaluate:
+It will be important to consider the aspect/s that you want to evaluate, for example:

-There are many approaches to gathering this information such as surveys, interviews, focus groups and gathering case studies of people’s experience and resources (should you need them) to help you start.
-You will find ideas and suggested tools in the More Resources section.
+There are many approaches to gathering this information such as surveys, interviews, focus groups and gathering case studies of people’s experience and resources to help you start.
+You will find ideas and suggested tools in the Resources section.